China–Russia relations: Russo-Ukrainian war

+In May 2026, Vladimir Putin made a state visit to China, his first foreign visit after assuming office for the fifth term following the 2024 presidential election.
 In May 2025, Xi Jinping visited Russia to attend the Moscow Victory Day Parade.
-According to the South China Morning Post, un a July 2025 meeting with European Union's High Representative for Foreign Affairs Kaja Kallas, Director of the Central Foreign Affairs Commission Office Wang Yi stated that China did not want to see Russia's loss in Ukraine, fearing the United States could focus more on Asia once the conflict in Europe is over.
+According to the South China Morning Post, a July 2025 meeting with European Union's High Representative for Foreign Affairs Kaja Kallas, Director of the Central Foreign Affairs Commission Office Wang Yi stated that China did not want to see Russia's loss in Ukraine, fearing the United States could focus more on Asia once the conflict in Europe is over.
 In September 2025, Chinese leader Xi Jinping and Russian President Vladimir Putin attended the China Victory Day Parade in Beijing.
+On 16 May 2026, Vladimir Putin visited China to meet with Xi.
+The visit highlighted the growing Russia-China partnership, with Russia increasingly dependent on Chinese technology and energy, giving Beijing leverage.
+Analysts said Xi's hosting of both U.S. President Donald Trump followed by Putin in the same week showed China's efforts to strengthen its influence.